Living in Surfers Paradise 2026: The Complete Guide to Gold Coast's Most Iconic Suburb

 Stamp Duty on Lottery Prize Homes

-When you sell, standard transfer duty applies to the buyer, not you.
-Always check with a tax accountant before winning to confirm your personal stamp duty position.
+When you sell, the buyer pays standard transfer duty, not you.
+Talk to a tax accountant before winning to check your position.

 Rental Market and Investment Potential

 Surfers Paradise has one of Australia's strongest short-term rental markets.
-Airbnb and other platforms see average nightly rates of $180–$280 for standard units during high season (April–September).
-This attracts property investors, particularly retirees seeking income from holiday lets.
+Airbnb rates average $180–$280 per night in high season (April–September).

 Why Surfers Paradise Attracts Prize Home Lotteries